LewisJEllis/awesome-lua/readme.md

 ### References
 - [Reference Manual](http://www.lua.org/manual/5.2/) - The official definition of the Lua language.
 - [lua-users wiki](http://lua-users.org/wiki/) - A large community-maintained collection of Lua information and resources, supplementing the official website.
+- [Lua Unofficial FAQ](http://www.luafaq.org/) - Answers all sorts of Lua-related questions, including many of the form 'How to ___?'.

 ### Style Guides